Ragitron/World-Anvil/Species/Originals.md

 Reliant on augmentation, the isolation of *Kurkut* meant the loss of supply chains of high tech manufacturing.
 The limited supply of augmentation meant much of it was needed to be reused.
 Somewhere in the development of the Originals the societies began to enforce a hard population limit based on the number of augments.
 Tribal Elders would accept wards to inherit their augments at the time of their death.
 No births were allowed without an accepting Elder.

+It is generally accepted that these practices were only adopted after the Originals became nomadic.
+And the few aerial and ground surveys have found evidence of settlements amongst the archipelegos that have been crudely dated to some few hundred years before contact with the [[Second Empire]].
+These settlements are though to have been abandoned once the terraforming of the planet had reached a stage capable of support infant survival without augmentation.

-This practice would have to have developed after the automated terraforming of the planet was complete when infants and adolescents could survive the planet surface without augmentation.
-Surgery was performed by specialists within the tribe that had inherited medical augmentations.
+%%This practice would have to have developed after the automated terraforming of the planet was complete when infants and adolescents could survive the planet surface without augmentation.
+Surgery was performed by specialists within the tribe that had inherited medical augmentations. %%

 Tribes maintained a sort of caste system based on the augmentations received.